-8.118 Direct insurers provide a means of redistribution amongst regular policyholders.
+- 9.1229.127 Direct insurers provide a means of redistribution amongst regular policyholders.
 Instead of a large loss on an irregular basis, policyholders face regular smaller costs in the knowledge that, when and if a large loss happens, it will be settled by the insurance company and thus avoid the policyholder from bearing a large loss in that year.
-Reinsurance policies work in the same way to allow direct insurers (and other reinsurers) to protect themselves against particularly heavy claims by taking out a policy with another insurance corporation that specialises in reinsurance.
+Reinsurance policies work in the same way to allow direct insurers (and other reinsurers) to protect themselves against particularly heavy claims by taking out a policy with another insurance corporation that specializes in reinsurance. - 9.1239.128 NetNon-life reinsurance premiums less service charges and non-life insurance claims are calculated in exactly the same manner as non-life insurance premiums and claims.
+However, because the reinsurance business is concentrated in a few countries, globally most reinsurance policies are with non-resident units.